-The Annexure referred to in Independent Auditors' Report to the members of the Company on the standalone financial statements for the year ended 31 March 2023, we report that
+The Annexure referred to in Independent Auditors' Report to the members of the Company on the standalone financial statements for the year ended 31 March 2022, we report that

 - (I) (a) [A] The company is in process of maintaining proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment; - [B] The company is in process of maintaining proper records showing full particulars of Intangible assets. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the company, the Company has a regular program of physical verification of its property, plant and equipment by which property, plant and equipment are verified in a phased manner over a period of three years.
-According to information and explanation given to us, no material discrepancies were noticed on such verification. - (c) According to the information & explanations given to us and on the basis of examination of the records of the Company, the title deeds of immovable properties are held in the name of company. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its property, plant and equipment (including right of use assets) or intangible assets or both during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (II) (a) The Company being in service sector, does not hold any physical inventories.
-Accordingly, reporting under clause 3(ii)(a) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has
+In accordance with this program, certain property, plant and equipment were verified during the year and material discrepancies were noticed on such verification which are written off in the books of accounts.
+In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) According to the information & explanations given to us and on the basis of examination of the records of the Company, the title deeds of immovable properties are held in the name of company. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its property, plant and equipment (including right of use assets) or intangible assets or both during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (II) (a) The Company being in service sector, does not hold any physical inventories.
+Accordingly, reporting under clause 3(ii)(a) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of five crore rupees during the year, in aggregate, from the banks or financial institutions on the basis of security